Venture client

-A venture client is a company that purchases and uses the product of a startup with the purpose to obtain a strategic benefit.
-The difference between a “normal” client and a venture client is that the startup product presents a high risk of failing.
+A Venture Client is a company that purchases, uses and adopts startup solutions with the purpose of obtaining a strategic benefit.
+Venture clienting enables companies to tap into new technologies, business models and ideas and foster a culture of agility and growth.

+The difference between a “normal” client and a venture client is that the startup solution presents a high risk of failing.
 The venture client company accepts the additional risk because the startup product solves a strategically relevant problem better than alternative solutions.
 The problem is strategic when it impacts the competitiveness of the venture client company.
+The differentiating factor between traditional Corporate Venture Capital (CVC) and Venture Clienting (VCL) is that, in essence, the latter focuses on the purchase of a startup product to obtain the strategic benefit without an equity stake.
 The term venture client was coined originally and popularized by Gregor Gimmy.

-Some companies that can benefit strategically from many startups chose to establish a dedicated corporate venture client unit.
+Companies that can benefit strategically from startup partnering chose to establish a dedicated corporate Venture Client Unit.
 The purpose of such an organisational unit is to enable the entire company to gain competitive advantage from startups on a continuous basis.
-Such venture client units are categorised as a corporate venturing vehicle.
+Such venture client units operate on a dedicated venture client model, referring to venture client specific processes and resources, and are categorised as a corporate venturing vehicle.

-Notable companies using the venture client approach through a dedicated venture client unit are BMW Group (BMW Startup Garage), BSH Hausgeräte (BSH Startup Kitchen), Holcim (Holcim MAQER) and Bosch Group (Open Bosch).
+Notable Venture Client companies with a dedicated Venture Client Unit are BMW Group (BMW Startup Garage), BSH Hausgeräte (BSH Startup Kitchen), Holcim (Holcim MAQER), Bosch Group (Open Bosch) and LG Electronics (LG Future Home).